Central Coast Locals’ Favourites

 In every issue, we catch up with a local Coastie who shares with our readers all of their most favourite places in their local hoods and the wider Central Coast to Eat, Drink and Play.
 We love getting the insider scoop on what’s hot and what they love.
 After all, is there anything better than local knowledge?
 We think not.

 So, as we welcome 2025 we meet two more epic local Coasties who welcomed Coasties Mag into their worlds.
 We’re stoked to intro Caylee Ashworth from Socially Awkward taking front and centre in our most recent (and biggest ever* Coasties Mag) Summer 2024/25 issue.
-And, Kim Daly (and hubby Mitch) from our archives, who appeared in our Autumn 2024 issue.
+Plus, there’s a few local faces from the archives if you scroll down!

 * read our biggest issue of Coasties Mag right here.

-First up, let’s meet Caylee Ashworth, the queen of Socially Awkward, her Central Coast-based social media management business – @sociallyawkwardaus.
+Caylee Ashworth is the queen of Socially Awkward, her Central Coast-based social media management business – @sociallyawkwardaus.
 Caylee is a lover of lattes, beach walks and matching sets.
-You will always see a smile on her face, this stunner is a social media visionary, that might just be the missing piece to your business?
+Always with a smile on her face, this stunner is a social media visionary… that might just be the missing piece to your business?

 Fill my cup